7 Research-Backed Ways to Improve Your Immunity

 Read More: 5 Super-Simple Ways to Combat Stress

-- Vitamin C: Studies have shown that regular supplementation has a “modest but consistent” effect in reducing cold symptoms.
+- Vitamin C: Studies show regular supplementation has a “modest but consistent” effect in reducing cold symptoms.

 - Vitamin D: Vitamin D deficiency has been linked to respiratory infections such as pneumonia and bronchiolitis.
 On the flip side, supplementing with vitamin D has been shown to reduce your chance of colds and respiratory infections.

 - Quercetin: Quercetin has anti-carcinogenic, anti-inflammatory, and antiviral properties.
 Translation: It has the potential to keep you healthy this winter in more ways than one.
 When taken daily, quercetin may reduce the risk of upper respiratory infections.
 It may also be beneficial for people with asthma or allergies to lower inflammation and keep the immune system in check.